mautic/mautic-documentation/pages/01.Home/02.Contributing/01.Style Guide/docs.en.md

 These will link to [`/plugins/plugin-resources/testing-integrations`][testing] on the documentation website created from the [_`pages/13.Plugins/00.General%20Resources/01.Integration%20test/docs.en.md`_][testing] source file.
 These should still use a link macro as with absolute links.

-The first line is an example from within the same section.
-The second for anywhere else in the directory structure.

 ```markdown
 [testing]: </plugins/plugin-resources/testing-integrations>